SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 `Free, Minor/Major Limitations`

-As a business owner, you have a lot to track.
+As a business owner you have a lot to track.
 Evernote can assist you in this task.

 Keep notes about your business model, customer profiles, and any slogan ideas for cups, mugs, shirts and futons with your logo on it.
-Evernote helps you keep track of people who might want to invest in your business and "tag" them with labels, providing you with pertinent information at a glance.
+Evernote helps you keep track of people who might want to invest in your business and "tag" them with labels providing you with pertinent information at a glance.

 ### How to use Evernote in the workplace